Lock down mobile data protection for your enterprise

 Enterprises should also review the applications they implement and how they manage them.
 If an organization develops enterprise mobile apps, IT should consider security from the app's inception through its implementation and thoroughly test it for any potential security holes.
 Admins can use MAM tools to protect sensitive data at rest and in motion.

-In a comprehensive layered security strategy, no one point should represent a weak security link.
+In a comprehensive layered mobile security strategy, no one point should represent a weak security link.
 When it comes to supporting mobile devices in the enterprise, IT must protect sensitive resources at every phase -- on the back end, network components and mobile devices themselves -- with the ultimate goal of safeguarding all corporate data, wherever it resides.

 How MDM is affecting enterprise security